arnolddevos/epsilonio/README.md

 Here are some of the scala 3 features that might change how we do effects:

 * `enum` and GADT's.
 These are safe and easy to use in scala 3.
-In this first iteration of minio, IO is implemented as `enum IO[+E, +A] { ... }` and the interpreter loops over a pattern match.
+In this first iteration, IO is implemented as `enum IO[+E, +A] { ... }` and the interpreter loops over a pattern match.
 The scala 3 type deductions are almost psychic.

 * `given` and context functions.
 These provide the equivalent of a Reader monad.
 Perhaps they can supplant the environment features of ZIO.
 Challenge: There is plenty of skepticism about any use of givens beyond coherent type classes.